Rono Dutta

-Ronojoy "Rono" Dutta is an Indian aviation executive.
-He is currently the CEO of InterGlobe Aviation Limited which operates IndiGo.
-He served as the President of the United Airlines from 1999 to 2002.
+Ronojoy "Rono" Dutta (born 1953) is a retired Indian aviation executive.
+He was the CEO of InterGlobe Aviation Limited, which operates IndiGo, until he retired in June 2022 and Pieter Elbers took over.
+He previously served as the President of United Airlines from 1999 to 2002.

 Career

 Dutta is the co-founder, managing director, member of management committee, and member of investment committee at Achuthan & Co.
 L.L.C.
-Prior to working here, Dutta was a partner at the firm and also a strategic advisor of AAR Corp.
-With over 25 years of experience, in the aviation industry, Dutta has a lot to offer.
+Earlier, Dutta was a partner at the firm and a strategic advisor of AAR Corp.
+He has 25 years of experience in the aviation industry.

-He served as the senior vice-president, planning and revenue management at the United Airlines from 1995 to 1999.
-He was then promoted to the president of the United and served till 2002.
+He served as the senior vice-president, planning and revenue management at United Airlines from 1995 to 1999.
+He was then promoted president of United and served till 2002.

 He became the chairman of the Air Sahara in July 2004.
-He was then additionally made the president of Sahara Air Limited in 2006.
-He worked for Sahara till 2008.
+Later, he was the president of Sahara Air Limited in 2006, where he worked till 2008.
 Under him the sales grew at 35 percent a year.

 In 2007, Dutta joined US-based AAR Corporation as a strategic adviser for the Indian market.

-On 24 January 2019, he took the role of CEO, InterGlobe Aviation Limited.
+On 24 January 2019, he took the role of CEO, InterGlobe Aviation Limited. and retired on 30 September 2022.